OneMotoring

 There are 14 expressways and tunnels in Singapore.

-If an incident occurs, the Expressway Monitoring Advisory System (EMAS) recovery crew and traffic marshals will be activated to help clear the incident and restore normal traffic flow as quickly as possible.
+If an incident occurs, the Expressway Monitoring Advisory System (EMAS) recovery crew and LTA traffic marshals will be activated to help clear the incident and restore normal traffic flow as quickly as possible.

 Restrictions for expressways and tunnels